guidemodels2026comparisonproduction

 Tradeoff: Jack of all trades, master of none on pure forecasting benchmarks.
 Larger than necessary if you only need point forecasts.

-The Rising Challengers
+#The Rising Challengers

 Several models deserve attention even if they have not yet achieved the deployment track record of the leaders above.

-PatchTST from Microsoft pioneered the patch-based approach that most subsequent TSFMs adopted.
+PatchTST, originally proposed by Yuqi Nie et al. and hosted here via IBM Granite's ETTh1 checkpoint, pioneered the patch-based approach that most subsequent TSFMs adopted.
 While not the top performer on current benchmarks, its architecture has been remarkably influential, and it remains a solid baseline.

-Quick Reference Matrix
+#Quick Reference Matrix

 ModelParamsArchitectureBest Use CaseLatencyProbabilistic

-Chronos-2120MAutoregressiveGeneral purposeMediumYes
+Chronos-2120MEncoderGeneral purposeMediumYes

-Moirai 2.014-311MEncoder (Any-Variate)Uncertainty quantificationMediumYes (calibrated)
+Moirai 2.011MDecoder (quantile)Uncertainty quantificationMediumYes (calibrated)

 TimesFM 2.5200MDecoder (patched)Web/digital metricsMediumPartial